How To Sound Less Like a Tourist in Portuguese Restaurants

 Embracing Traditional Portuguese Dining

-Look, you’re in Portugal.
-You’ve got to dive into the real stuff—the grilled fish that was swimming this morning, the bitoque with a runny egg on top, the crisp, slightly sparkling vinho verde.
-Use these phrases as your key to unlocking those experiences.
-Don’t just stick to the tourist traps; find a place bustling with locals and give it a shot.
+Use these phrases as your key to unlocking great experiences.
+Don’t just stick to the tourist traps that make it easy to speak in English; instead, gather your courage, find a place bustling with locals and give it a shot.

-If you want to know exactly how to spot the authentic ones (and avoid the bad ones), check out my guide on how to find and order in an authentic Tasca.
+If you want to know exactly how to spot the authentic ones, check out my guide on demystifying tascas.

 That’s where the best food and the best memories are.